On this page you will find the following:

 Staff are committed to working with all owners to come into compliance.

 To obtain a District of Tofino Business Licence, make sure you have taken the following steps:

 - Determine the zoning of your property by viewing the District of Tofino GIS Portal

 - Check the District of Tofino Zoning Bylaw to determine the uses permitted in your zone

 - Learn about Business Licencing: Application process, fees, regulations.

-Please find below a list of the short term rental properties that have 2018 District of Tofino Business Licences.*
+Please find below a list of the short term rental properties that have current District of Tofino Business Licences.*

-*NOTE: While current business licences have been issued for 2018, this does not confirm compliance with all District bylaws.
+*NOTE: Having a current business licence does not confirm compliance with all District bylaws.
 The District of Tofino is currently reviewing business licenses and working with owners to gain compliance with all applicable bylaws.

 This list will be updated quarterly by District staff.

 Business Licence Inspector